 When they reach the walls of the cliff, the strong wind often goes upwards and the waterfalls with a vertical drop are caught by the wind.

 Countless tourists from the cruise ships admire this unforgettable sight: the water starts the enormous plunge and is caught by a strong gale.
 The white stream slows down and stops… and then it starts to fly backward!
-In a few seconds the water falls some 30 – 50 meters and then goes directly back again; and then modestly seeps along the surface of the cliff, waiting for the next gush.
+In a few seconds the water is falling some 30 – 50 meters and then goes directly back again; and then modestly seeps along the surface of the cliff, waiting for the next gush.

 Milford Sound is by far not the only place in the world to offer such sight.
 It can be observed elsewhere in New Zealand, in Hawaii (see Olo’upena Falls and other Hawaiian waterfalls) and numerous other places.
 But there is no other place where this phenomenon is seen on such a scale and so often.